oVirt/ovirt-site/source/feature/uiplugins.html.md

 ![Discovering plugins](Discovering-plugins.png "Discovering plugins")

-[Plugin descriptor](#Plugin_descriptor) is the entry point to [plugin discovery](#Discovering_plugins) process, containing important plugin meta-data as well as (optional) default plugin-specific configuration.
+[Plugin descriptor](#Plugin_descriptor) is the entry point to discovery process, containing plugin meta-data as well as (optional) default plugin-specific configuration.

 As part of handling WebAdmin HTML page request (1), UI plugin infrastructure attempts to discover and load plugin descriptors from local file system (2).
-For each plugin descriptor, the infrastructure also attempts to load corresponding [plugin user configuration](#Plugin_user_configuration) used to override default plugin-specific configuration (if any) and tweak plugin runtime behavior.
+For each descriptor, the infrastructure also attempts to load corresponding [plugin user configuration](#Plugin_user_configuration) used to override default plugin-specific configuration (if any) and tweak plugin runtime behavior.
 Note that providing plugin user configuration is completely optional.
-After loading descriptors and corresponding user configuration files, oVirt Engine aggregates UI plugin data and embeds it into WebAdmin HTML page for runtime evaluation (3).
+After loading descriptors and corresponding user configuration files (if any), oVirt Engine aggregates UI plugin data and embeds it into WebAdmin HTML page for runtime evaluation (3).

-By default, plugin descriptors are expected to reside in `$ENGINE_USR/ui-plugins` directory, with a default mapping `ENGINE_USR=/usr/share/ovirt-engine` as defined by oVirt Engine local configuration.
-Plugin descriptors are expected to comply with [JSON](http://en.wikipedia.org/wiki/JSON) format specification, with the addition of allowing Java/C++ style comments (both `/`+`*` and `//` varieties).
+Descriptor files are expected to reside in `$ENGINE_USR/ui-plugins` directory, with default mapping `ENGINE_USR=/usr/share/ovirt-engine` as defined by oVirt Engine local configuration.
+Descriptor files should comply with [JSON](http://en.wikipedia.org/wiki/JSON) format specification with the addition of allowing Java/C++ style comments, i.e. both `/* comment */` and `// comment` varieties.

-By default, plugin user configuration files are expected to reside in `$ENGINE_ETC/ui-plugins` directory, with a default mapping `ENGINE_ETC=/etc/ovirt-engine` as defined by oVirt Engine local configuration.
-Plugin user configuration files are expected to comply with same content format rules as plugin descriptors.
-Note that plugin user configuration files generally follow `<descriptorFileName>-config.json` naming convention.
+User configuration files are expected to reside in `$ENGINE_ETC/ui-plugins` directory, with default mapping `ENGINE_ETC=/etc/ovirt-engine` as defined by oVirt Engine local configuration.
+User configuration files should comply with same content format rules as descriptors.
+Note that user configuration files generally follow `<descriptorFileName>-config.json` naming convention, i.e. using `-config` suffix.

 ### Loading plugins